 The composition of ascensions decomposes the total adjusted escapement into rearing type, primary, and secondary categories (Figure 3; Appendix B-1, Composition of Ascensions section).
 These are hierarchical and each category is nested within the previous category, thus point estimates of nested categories must sum to the parent category total.
 First, the total adjusted escapement is decomposed into rearing type (ad-intact hatchery, ad-clipped hatchery, and wild).
 Fish from each rearing type are then divided into primary categories.
 Hatchery-reared fish (adclipped and ad-intact) are divided into primary size categories (large and small).
 Wild-reared fish are divided into primary categories by genetic stock and Major Population Group.
 Wild fish genetic stocks are then further decomposed into secondary categories (size, sex, brood year, saltwater age, and age class).
+Reporting groups for each of the primary and secondary categories were defined based on criteria important for fishery management and monitoring and evaluation.
+Genetic stock encompassed the species-specific reporting groups (ten for steelhead and seven for Chinook Salmon) described in the Genetics Tissue Processing and Analysis section above.
+Sex included a male and a female reporting group.
+Age class, brood year, and saltwater age reporting groups vary in number based on the freshwater and saltwater age structure observed from scale samples of trapped fish during the spawn year.
+Lastly, size included two lengthreporting groups (large, small); however, length cutoffs differ for each species.
+Large steelhead are greater than or equal to 78 cm FL (B-Index), whereas small steelhead are less than 78 cm FL (A-Index), for fisheries managed under the U.S. v.
+Oregon Management Agreement (Joint Columbia River Management Staff 2023).
+For Chinook Salmon, large fish are greater than or equal to 57 cm FL corresponding to adult-sized fish, whereas small fish from 30-57 cm FL correspond to jack-sized fish.
+A linear regression equation for saltwater-caught Chinook Salmon in Southeast Alaska was used to convert the 24-inch (61 cm) total length cutoff to a FL equivalent of 57 cm (Conrad and Gutmann 1996).

 To obtain abundance estimates for each category of interest, the composition proportions were multiplied by the total number of ascensions.
 Escapement in each category was then calculated by multiplying the ascension estimates by $1 - p_f$ , where $p_f$ is the corresponding fallback rate for that category of interest.
 A small minority of hatchery steelhead groups are split between release sites and have ambiguous PBT groups, so PIT tag detections were used to split the composition estimate into separate release groups and assign the appropriate fallbackreascension rate (Appendix B-1, Non-specific PBT Groups section).
 To obtain estimates at higher levels (e.g., total number of wild fish), the estimates for the relevant categories are summed.
 A parametric bootstrap is used to find 95% CIs on the estimated abundance of wild (W), ad-clipped hatchery (H), and ad-intact hatchery (HNC).
 The parametric bootstrap uses the number of adults trapped in each stratum along with the three estimated multinomial proportions for W, H, and HNC in that stratum to produce bootstrap pseudo values for numbers of fish by rearing category.
 These are converted to pseudo proportions by stratum and multiplied by weekly ascensions to produce bootstrap estimates of totals by W, H, and HNC.
 The three bootstrap series of estimates are ordered and the 2.5th and 97.5th percentiles give the three one-at-a-time confidence intervals.
-All CIs are generated for the spawn year total rather than for individual strata.
+All Cls are generated for the spawn year total rather than for individual strata.